WE OFTEN LOOK FOR THE SOURCE OF A PROBLEM – who or what is at fault.

 Maybe it’s how we’ve been conditioned: society has us wanting to look for what is at fault for everything from our wrinkles to our weight to an accident to anything that has things going less-than-smoothly in our life.

 But focusing more on the issue itself, rather than pointing a finger at who was at fault for causing it, allows us to just get on with resolving the issue (in whatever way possible) in order to move forward.

-I can think of a time at a job where I made a mistake or missed something (can’t even remember the specifics now, but I remember the feelings) – I’d been feeling bad and fearing repercussions, but then felt great relief at the response from my boss, something along the lines of: ‘We’re not trying to point a finger at anyone, let’s just figure out how to resolve the issue’ – which helped me get out of the ‘fear’ place and get on with finding the solution.
+~ Assigning blame can create fear and defensiveness in the person being blamed.
+This doesn’t tend to inspire a willingness to contribute to the problem-solving piece.
+I can remember a time when I made a mistake, and I’d been feeling so awful about it and fearing repercussions.
+But I felt great relief at the response from my boss: ‘We’re not trying to point a finger at anyone here, let’s just figure out how to resolve the issue’ – which helped me get out of the ‘fear’ place and get on with contributing in earnest to finding a solution.

-Instead of being critical (of oneself or another person) – seeking to determine how it can (or whether it even needs to be) repaired or replaced can be more helpful.
+Instead of being critical (of oneself or another person) – can we seek to determine how it can (or whether it even needs to be) repaired or replaced?

-In any case, remembering that most folks don’t set out to make grave errors and are usually doing their best – might inspire you to remember to be kind, compassionate, and to offer constructive comments within any assignment of blame or criticism you feel you must give.
+Perhaps you feel that some situations cannot be so easily dealt with using these approaches – that sometimes it’s still necessary to figure out who is at fault.
+In any case, remembering that most folks don’t set out to make errors and are usually doing their best might inspire you to be kind and compassionate, and to offer constructive comments within any blame or criticism you feel you must give.

-We are all works in progress.
 We are all learning to strike a balance for ourselves as to how best to react and respond to situations.